awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-passwords.md

 ## Changing a lost or expired password<a name="change-lost-expired-password"></a>

 If you lose your password or it expires, you can generate a new password\.
-For password reset procedures, see [Resetting a lost or expired Windows administrator password](ResettingAdminPassword.md)\.
+For password reset procedures, see [Reset a lost or expired Windows administrator password](ResettingAdminPassword.md)\.